moa-digitalagency/Talento/replit.md

 Preferred communication style: Simple, everyday language.

 ## Recent Changes
+- **2025-10-30**: Implemented Recruiter (Recruteur) role system:
+  - Added new 'recruteur' role to the platform with restricted permissions
+  - Recruiters can access talent management page (/admin/users) with full filtering and AI search capabilities
+  - Recruiters can view and export talent profiles but cannot access admin dashboard, contracts, cinema, or settings
+  - Created recruiter_or_admin_required decorator for access control
+  - Updated navigation menu to show only Talents, Profile, and Logout for recruiters
+  - Added role management interface in admin settings (/admin/settings/users) with promote/demote functionality
+  - Login redirect logic updated to send recruiters directly to talent management page
+  - Recruiters are displayed in separate section in user management with orange-themed UI
 - **2025-10-30**: Implemented advanced search filters and AI-powered talent matching for admin and cinema modules:
   - Added multi-criteria search filters to /admin/users page (name/email, code, availability, work mode, gender, city, talents with AND logic)
   - Integrated AI-powered search in /admin/users with text input and file upload support (PDF, DOCX, TXT up to 10MB)